Golborne: Early history

-A settlement at Golborne has existed since at least the time of the Domesday book.
+A settlement at Golborne has existed since at least the time of the Domesday Book of 1086.
 The manor was held in two moieties, half by the Lords of Lowton, and the half by the Golbornes up to the reign of Henry III, and later by various families including the Fleetwoods and Leghs.

 The old Manor of Golborne stood to the north side of the village, giving its name to a public house on Church Street (now demolished).
 The manor and its lands extended as far as St Luke's Church in Lowton, and also gives its name to Manor Avenue and Manor Court.

 The Venerable Bede wrote in his Historia ecclesiastica gentis Anglorum of a well near Golborne sacred to St. Oswald's memory.
 This well had been suggested as the site where Penda, the pagan king of Mercia, slew the Christian King Oswald, later St Oswald, in the Battle of Maserfield, in 642.
 It is more generally accepted though that the site of that battle was some considerable distance to the southwest, near Oswestry.

-Holcroft Hall, now a farm, was the home of Colonel Blood, who, during the reign of Charles II, attempted to steal the Crown Jewels.
+Holcroft Hall, now a farm, was the home of Colonel Blood who, during the reign of Charles II, attempted to steal the Crown Jewels.
 King Charles was amused by Blood's audacity and pardoned him.
 Blood married Maria Holcroft of Holcroft Hall at Newhurch Church against the will of her father.

-In 1648 the Battle of Red Gap was fought by the old road south from Golborne (probably the Red Bank area of Newton le Willows) during the 2nd Civil War.
-The Scots on the side of Charles I had advanced into England.
-Oliver Cromwell, leader of the Roundhead Army intercepted the Scots at Preston and, in a series of running battles between Preston, Wigan and Warrington, of which Red Gap was one, he defeated the Scots even though his army was outnumbered by ten to one.
+In 1648, the Battle of Red Gap was fought by the old road south from Golborne (probably the Red Bank area of Newton le Willows) during the 2nd Civil War.
+The Scots, on the side of Charles I, had advanced into England.
+Oliver Cromwell, leader of the Roundhead Army, intercepted the Scots at Preston; in a series of running battles between Preston, Wigan and Warrington, of which Red Gap was one, he defeated the Scots even though his army was outnumbered by ten to one.

-A local legend speaks of a knight who slayed a dragon and was granted land and a manor, supposedly Goulbourne.
-There is a tumulus in fields near the golf known as Castle Hill where tradition says Alfred buried his treasure, but it has never been found.
-Castle Hill is also said to be haunted by a White Lady, who drifts in front of oncoming traffic.